samsmithnz/SatisfactoryPlanning/README.md

 # Satisfactory v1 Planning

+Primary Okrs
-- First pillar: create a surplus of 10 of everything for a mall.
+- Create a surplus of 10 of everything for a mall.
 This creates a steady backlog of items for construction

-- Second pillar: Plan a dedicated space elevator production area:
+- Plan a dedicated space elevator production area
+- Make all designs aesthetically pleasing - include walls, places to walk, color coded, etc.

 ## Space elevator total parts needed
 The production of space elevator parts is the ultimate goal - these parts aren't used for anything else, and knowing what we need helps us plan for each step.